Don Camillo and Peppone: Books in chronological order

 The World of Don Camillo does not contain all the stories contained in the individual books.
 The Italian, US English and UK English publications often have a different number of stories within them.

 Pilot Productions authorised complete English-language edition (2013 onwards)

-The Guareschi family only discovered after 1980 that the original English language publishers made unauthorised cuts in stories, and only published 132 of the original 347 Italian stories.
+The Guareschi family only discovered after 1980 that the original English language publishers made unauthorised cuts in stories, only publishing 132 of the original 347 Italian stories.
 After an approach from Piers Dudgeon of Pilot Productions, the family authorised him to publish uncut translations into English of all the original 347 stories.
 The copyright is vested in the family, and the books published so far are: